OMAM_v5_Splash_NoBG.png

 Empty Cell.png|128

 A cell with no special effects.
-It can be occupied by one card that is on the Playfield at a time.
-Any number of tokens can be placed on a cell as long as the tokens do not push into other cells.
+It can be occupied by 1 card that is on the Playfield, and up to 2 Statuses at a time.
+All cell types inherit the base properties of a standard cell.

 Star Cell.png|128